 Permitted items You can bring cameras, personal DVD and CD players, and gaming devices, mobile phones, laptops, MP3 players, hairdryers, electric shavers, binoculars, radio receivers, musical instruments, and sound recording devices for personal use.
 If you bring more than one of these items, Cuban customs may ask if you intend to leave them on the island.
 If you plan to, duty may be charged.

 Money If you bring more than the equivalent of USD 5,000 in cash, you have to declare it or risk confiscation.
+Please review Money matters in Cuba.

 Prescription medicines Must remain in original containers with prescription label intact.
 Bring all that you’ll need for the duration of your stay.
+Refills in Cuba are not possible.

 Prohibited items Narcotics (Cuba is a zero-tolerance nation).
 Explosives, pornography, anti-Cuba literature, aerial drones, stand-alone GPS devices, walkie-talkies, and things considered to be weapons are no-nos.